puneeth072003/sputilities.V1/README.md

 ![Logo-white](Assets/logo-white.png)

- A web app with a bunch of features that can help you with Spotify account switching.
+### Sputilities, you can effortlessly manage all your liked songs and easily share them with others, along with a plethora of other amazing features.

 ## Proud successor to Spotinus project